Optical communication-based identification for multi-UAV systems: theory and practice: System Model

 \section{System Model}

 We consider a group of \acp{UAV} composed of $J$ members.
-Each \ac{UAV} is equipped with the \ac{UVDAR} system, see Fig. \ref{fig:uav_platform} and Fig. \ref{fig:UVDARBlockDiagram}.
-The system is composed mainly of three modules (as shown in Fig. \ref{fig:UVDARBlockDiagram}): the optical transmitter, the optical receiver, and the clock signal generator.
-In this section, we will discuss the three modules in detail, as well as the optical channel model, which describes the relationship between the emitted optical signals and the received optical signals.
+Each \ac{UAV} is equipped with the \ac{UVDAR} system, see Fig. \ref{fig:uav_platform}, which is composed mainly of three modules, see Fig. \ref{fig:diagrams}: the optical transmitter, the optical receiver, and the clock signal generator.
+We now discuss the three modules, and the optical channel model.